-She also currently teaches the Leadership Development class as part of a newly created Leadership Development Program.
-With the Baylor’s emphasis on public service and leadership, Dean Teague is excited to offer Baylor Law students the opportunity to further develop their leadership skills while thoughtfully reflecting on the leadership roles that lawyers have played throughout history.
+She also currently teaches the Leadership Development class as part of Baylor Law's Leadership Development Program.
+With Baylor’s emphasis on public service and leadership, Dean Teague is excited to offer Baylor Law students the opportunity to further develop their leadership skills while thoughtfully reflecting on the leadership roles that lawyers have played throughout history.
 “This program will better prepare our graduates as they step into their own leadership roles within our profession and in their communities."

 Dean Teague recognizes that being a lawyer is a privilege that requires her to give back to society both professionally and personally.
 She has been heavily in worthy effort from local to national organizations.
 On a national level, she is an appointed member of the American Council on Education's Women Network Executive Council, a national advisory council to the Women's State Network.
 She chairs the council’s New Initiative Committee which is leading the Moving the Needle Initiative aimed at increasing the national awareness of the economic and social benefits of, and therefore importance of, greater diversity in leadership.
 She also joined other academic leaders from the U.S. and abroad to discuss the status of women leaders in society when she was invited to participate in two Oxford Round Tables.

 In Texas, she serves on the Executive Committee of the Texas Federal Tax Institute.
 Appointed by the Supreme Court of Texas, she served on the Professional Ethics Committee of the State Bar of Texas.
 She is an elected member of the Texas Bar Foundation.
 She is an alumnae of the Leadership Texas, as well as the Leadership America program.
 She was selected as a Woman of Distinction by the Blue Bonnet Council of Girl Scouts.
 She was founding co-chair the Texas Women in Higher Education, Inc.